 Scotch Bonnets may sound like this intimidating & fiery hot chilli pepper that would blow your head off.
 You’re not entirely wrong, but they also have a sweet undertone that makes them a great ingredient to play around with.
 When paired with maple syrup, it gives this lusciously addictive sweetness that would make you keep reaching for more of these wings.
 To give them a little flavour boost, I’ve also added a little scoop of miso to give that extra umami.
-It’s like a tantalisingly sweet & spicy chilli glaze over the chicken wings but with more flavour depth and simply better.
-Safe to say that these wings went down an absolute treat at home!
+It’s like a tantalisingly sweet & spicy chilli glaze over the chicken wings, but with more flavour depth and simply better.
+Safe to say that these wings went down as an absolute treat at home!

 How to Handle Scotch Bonnet Peppers